 We take care to record dates of submissions and any changes so that viXra.org might be considered a valid repository for establishing priority of credit on any discoveries that may later be considered as important.
 However, authors should be aware that this validity may be disputed.
 Although we are committed to making this a permanent repository, there is a risk that unforeseen circumstances could result in the discontinuation of this site at some future date and it would be wise to seek other forms of distribution in addition to this site.
 We suggest that any research with a commercial value should not be published here before all necessary patent rights have been established if the authors wish exclusive rights of exploitation.

-viXra.org is not connected or affiliated in any way with arXiv.org.
+viXra.org is not connected or affiliated in any way with arXiv.org or Cornell University.
 The similarity of web design is a form of parody to highlight the endorsement and moderation policies of arXiv.org which we believe are a hindrance to scientific progress.
 We reverse the name and colours as a symbol of our opposing policies and to ensure that there is no confusion between the sites.
 Despite our opposition to the filtering policies of arXiv.org, no personal offense is intended towards its owners or administrators.